Streampunk/macadam/README.md

 capture.stop(); // Stop capture.
 ```

-The audio and ancillary data inputs of the card are not yet supported.
+The ancillary data inputs of the card are not yet supported.

 ### Playback